CostiCatargiu/NEWFireSmokeDataset_YoloModels/README.md

 c) The dataset includes a diverse selection of fire and smoke images, captured at $\color{yellow}{\textsf{different times throughout the day — from early morning to late at night}}$.
 Additionally, the images were taken under a $\color{yellow}{\textsf{variety of weather conditions, including sunny, cloudy, rainy, and foggy scenarios}}$, to showcase how fires and smoke behave and appear in different atmospheric settings.

-$\color{greenyellow}{\textsf{Overall, the comprehensive nature of the FireAndSmoke dataset, with its wide range of scenes, perspectives, sizes, and environmental conditions, }}$
+$\color{cyan}{\textsf{Overall, the comprehensive nature of the FireAndSmoke dataset, with its wide range of scenes, perspectives, sizes, and environmental conditions, }}$
-$\color{greenyellow}{\textsf{makes it highly suitable for training robust machine learning models that can accurately and reliably detect and analyze fires in any situation.}}$
+$\color{cyan}{\textsf{makes it highly suitable for training robust machine learning models that can accurately and reliably detect and analyze fires in any situation.}}$

+d) The dataset contains three classes: fire, smoke and other.
+The 'other' category assists models in differentiating fire and smoke instances from other elements that could be mistaken for fire or smoke.
+Instances marked as 'other' also include natural and artificial light sources such as sunsets/sunrises, street lamps, bonfire glows, reflections,vehicle headlights, emergency lights on firefighter vehicles and lights from electronic screens, all of which could be mistaken for fire.

 ## Dataset